oberernst/macrina/README.md

 Saint Macrina, patron of Robotics, ora pro nobis
 ---
+UNDER CONSTRUCTION!
+It's still a rough draft that I'm ripping to shreds constantly.
+LMK if you'd like this to change
 * CoAP binary request encoding and decoding (RFC 7253.3)
 * Endpoint
   * can receive and decode messages